Eli-Rousseau/From-zero-to-software-developer/Data Structures and Algorithms/Data Structures and Algorithms.md

    - First, a right rotation is performed on the right child node, creating a right-skewed tree, followed by a left rotation on the parent node.

 These rotations ensure that AVL trees remain balanced, maintaining the logarithmic time complexity for operations and optimizing the tree's performance.

+## 9. Heap Trees

+#### 9.1 The Heap Properties

+A heap is a special type of binary tree characterized by two main properties.
+First, it is a complete tree, meaning every level of the tree, except possibly the last, is fully filled with nodes, and all nodes are as far left as possible.
+Second, it adheres to the heap property, where the value of each node is greater than or equal to the values of its child nodes.
+Depending on whether the root holds the largest or smallest value, we refer to the tree as a max heap or a min heap, respectively.

+Heaps are particularly useful in sorting data, graph algorithms for finding the shortest path between nodes, and implementing priority queues.

+#### 9.2 Operations on Heap Trees

+To construct a heap, we start by populating the tree with values while ensuring compliance with the heap property.
+Beginning with the root value, child nodes are added.
+If a child node's value is larger than the parent node's, it violates the heap property, and the child value must be moved up, a process known as "bubbling up."
+The time complexity of bubbling up is O(log(n)) because it involves traversing part of the tree up to its height, requiring at most O(log(n)) comparisons.

+Nodes can also be removed from a heap, typically starting with the root.
+The root is replaced by the last value in the tree, and if this new root value is smaller than its child nodes, it violates the heap property.
+To correct this, we perform "bubbling down," swapping the parent node with its largest child node until the heap property is restored.
+This process also has a time complexity of O(log(n)), as the value can traverse the tree's height.

+Finding the maximum value in a heap is efficient, running in constant time O(1), since it is always located at the root of the tree.

+#### 9.3 Creating Heap Trees

+Compared to other binary search trees, heap trees offer a unique advantage in terms of memory storage.
+Instead of implementing recursive instances, heap trees can be efficiently stored as arrays.
+In this array representation, the root is stored at the first index.
+The indices of the left and right child nodes can be calculated using simple arithmetic: the left child of a parent at index *(i)* is located at *(2i + 1)*, and the right child is at *(2i + 2)*.
+Conversely, to find the parent of a node at index *(i)*, the formula *((i - 1) / 2)* is used.
+This array-based implementation significantly reduces memory overhead and simplifies the management of heap structures.

+#### 9.4 Sorting items with Heap Trees

+In a max heap tree, the largest number is always located at the root.
+When the root is removed from the heap, the next largest value moves up to take its place.
+By performing sequential removal operations on the max heap tree until it is empty, you can obtain a sorted array of the items stored in the tree in descending order.
+This process effectively sorts the elements by continually removing the maximum value and rebalancing the heap in a time complexity of O(log(n)).